 Will my electrical appliances work in Europe?

 Check the voltage requirements on any appliances you plan to bring abroad.
 Most newer appliances are dual voltage.
 If the electrical input requirements displayed on your appliance read something like 100/250 volts, the appliance is dual-voltage and a convertor will not be needed.
 If your appliances are not dual voltage, you may need a voltage convertor.
-In any event you will need an adaptor plug in order to plug your appliance into the wall socket.
+All appliances will need an adaptor plug in order to plug your appliance into the wall socket.
 Adaptors are available in department and travel stores.
 Make sure you get the one appropriate for the countries you will visit.
 Most electronic charging cables (for cellphone, digital cameras, tablets and computers) adapt to different electrical voltages.

 What can I do to make clearing airport security easier?